divyanshddn146/C-Language/LET US C/Chapter 2/Question 4/README.md

 ### PROBLEM STATEMNT
-Input the angle through the keyboard WAP to print all its Trignometric ratios.
+Q. Input the angle through the keyboard WAP to print all its Trignometric ratios.